lowcoder-org/lowcoder/docs/build-apps/component-guides/charts-and-graphs.md

 <figure><img src="../../.gitbook/assets/charts-and-graphs-4.png" alt=""><figcaption></figcaption></figure>

-By default, Openblocks automatically detects the X-axis data and its type.
+By default, Lowcoder automatically detects the X-axis data and its type.
 You can also manually select one among "Category axis", "Value axis", "Time axis", or "Log axis".
 For detailed information, see [X axis type](https://echarts.apache.org/en/option.html#xAxis.type).

 <figure><img src="../../.gitbook/assets/charts-and-graphs-5.png" alt=""><figcaption></figcaption></figure>

 ### Chart series

 In most types of charts, the **Chart series** (Y-axis) presents numeric values for the categories on X-axis.
-By default, Openblocks populates all numeric fields to Y-axis.
+By default, Lowcoder populates all numeric fields to Y-axis.
 You can hide unnecessary fields in **Properties** > **Chart series**.

 <figure><img src="../../.gitbook/assets/charts-and-graphs-6.png" alt=""><figcaption></figcaption></figure>